-NZ Media Misleading on Caesarean Issues.
+NZ Media and Caesarean Realities.

 This Friday 13th (September 2013) saw TVNZ One News coverage of the Women’s Health Research Centres’ report on the rising Caesarean Section (C/S) rates in NZ, ignore and, or misrepresent the following facts;

 1) There was no suggestion let alone reference, or hint by TVNZ of growing international evidence and experiences which show that a surgical delivery has more risks for both mother and baby compared to a vaginal birth, in all the examples to which they referred.
 However the viewpoints offered by TVNZ about those situations suggest that Caesarean delivery is an equal, acceptable or even better birth option for these mothers and their babies.

 2) The need to section all breech babies has been disputed by large international studies, and in 2007 it was stated “there is not enough evidence to support cesarean section as the method of choice for delivery of (preterm and term) breech”, as suggested by the TVNZ report.
 More recently international conferences to inform and teach Vaginal Breech Birth skills to maternity care providers have been organised, including one in Sydney by Women’s Health Care Australasia.

 3) Also contrary to the highest standard of evidence, TVNZ suggested, through the personal endorsement of a woman, that surgical delivery for twins is the ‘best’ birth outcome for mother and babies!